-Wondering why CRM implementations fail at such an astounding rate?
+Wondering why CRM projects fail at such an astounding rate?
 Ready to safeguard your project against such roadblocks?
 Today, we’re sharing a few of the top mistakes made by CRM project teams and how you can avoid them.

 6 Reasons Why CRM Implementations Fail

 As you evaluate vendors and analyze CRM system options, it’s easy to get starry-eyed over features and functionality.
 You might be tempted to jump straight into the implementation and skip the critical planning phase.

 While it might seem that breezing through this stage will get you to the finish line quicker, it actually has the opposite effect.
 Failing to ensure your organization is fully ready to embrace new CRM workflows could mean starting a project you’re not prepared to see through to completion.

 We recommend establishing a core project team to lead your efforts and help you take a more thoughtful, methodical approach.
 These team members can plan and manage every part of the project and communicate key updates to your workforce.

 This ensures you have a cohesive, coherent CRM strategy and that every deliverable is tied to your project goals.

 We have multiple software expert witnesses available for provision of reports, depositions, and testimonies.